-Somebody recently asked if a 6-year-old US citizen, living abroad, who receives minimal unearned income on his bank account was required to file U.S. tax returns.
-Here is our response – feel free to as your own question in the comment section below:
+Somebody recently asked if a 6-year-old US citizen, living abroad, who receives minimal unearned income on his bank account was required to file U.S. tax returns and standard deduction.
+Here is our response – feel free to ask your own question in the comment section below:

 The general rule for all U.S. persons